 To understand affirmations, you need to understand autosuggestion.

-Autosuggestion (a concept introduced by French psychologist and pharmacist Émile Coué) is, quote, ”the implanting of an idea in oneself by oneself.”
+Autosuggestion (a concept popularized by French psychologist and pharmacist Émile Coué) is, quote, ”the implanting of an idea in oneself by oneself.”
 It is the process of getting the subconscious mind to accept an idea we give to it.

 As we looked at before, the subconscious mind is basically the grand operator of our lives.
 By the use of ”induced autosuggestion,” you can consciously choose the idea you want to be implanted in the subconscious, and the subconscious will, by the use of its own intelligence and powers, automatically and beyond the scope of your awareness cause the manifestation of that idea.